 ‘On whose orders?’ says the man in charge of the tree-cutting crew.
 ‘The tree is a hazard!’

 ‘They are acting on my orders,’ a voice emerges from behind the senior metro cop.
 Then the speaker is in full view, a dark-skinned, bespectacled, rotund man, in well-cut, expensive-looking powder-blue pants, crisp off-white shirt, red suspenders and red tie.
 ‘I’m the city manager.
 The tree stays.’

 The chief tree-cutter says, ‘But …’

 ‘Now that his term is coming to an end, the mayor wants to get rid of the tree as a last-ditch attempt at sabotaging the city’s revenue streams.
 Look at this tree!’
 All heads swivel towards the miracle.
 ‘You see, it’s already shedding the charred leaves, and growing new ones.

 ‘This is the city’s cash cow!
 We shall water it with the tears and blood of our citizens if need be.
 It will be trimmed and pruned regularly, as has become custom.’

 - Fred Khumalo completed his MA in creative writing at Wits University with distinction and is the recipient of a Nieman Fellowship from Harvard University.
 He also holds fellowships from the Academy for the Arts of the World in Cologne, Germany, the Stellenbosch Institute for Advanced Study and the Johannesburg Institute for Advanced Study.
 He is the author of, among others, Bitches’ Brew, which won the 2006 European Union Literary Award, Seven Steps to Heaven, Touch My Blood and #ZuptasMustFall.
-His most recent book is Dancing the Death Drill.
+His most recent book is The Longest March.
 Follow him on Twitter.